hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 ### Confirm setup

-Now that you?™ve installed the CLI, you can make a single API request to [Create a product](https://docs.stripe.com/api/products/create.md).
+Now that you?ï¿½ve installed the CLI, you can make a single API request to [Create a product](https://docs.stripe.com/api/products/create.md).

 #### bash